inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave3.md

 # Obligatorisk oppgave 3

 ### Part 1

+**Summary last meeting**

+Date: 23.04 10.00-12.00

+Participants: Henrik, Håkon, Gytis, Tård

+Agenda:
+* greetings and updates
+* what have been done since last time
+* issues
+* continue or get new assigments
+* agree on date for next meeting

 **Group dynamics and team processes**

 The different roles in the team functions well.
 Tård will still continue as team leader, as will Gytis as responsible for the master branch,